 Notes: Positive values indicate net purchases and negative values indicate net sales.
 Legal persons include the government.
-Data up to August 2017.
-Source: CNB.
+Data for the fourth quarter of 2017 refer to October.

 Figure 57 Current and capital account flows

 $^{\rm a}$ Sum of the last four quarters.
 Note: One-off effects include conversion of CHF-linked loans in 2015 and bank provisions for loans to the Agrokor Group in 2017.